Asante-Adarkwa-Usman/WordDictionaryApp/README.md

 # 📖 WordDictionaryApp

 This is a simple Android app built with Kotlin and Jetpack Compose.
 It uses the Random Word API and Free Dictionary API to fetch a random English word and display its meaning.
+The app is designed to demonstrate managing multiple Retrofit instances using Hilt with custom annotations.

-The goal of this app is to show a card view with an English word and its definition, allowing users to swipe right for the next word and swipe left to view the previous word.
+Users can swipe right ➡️ to fetch a new word and its meaning, and swipe left ⬅️ to view the previous word and meaning.

 ## 🎥 Demo
 <img src="assets/demo/appdemo.gif" width="300" height="650">